brettChapman/multivis/README.md

 			- [dpi] : The number of Dots Per Inch (DPI) for the image (default: 200)
 			- [figSize] : The figure size as a tuple (width,height) (default: (30,20))
 			- [node_cmap] : The CMAP colour palette to use for nodes (default: 'brg')
-			- [colorScale] : The node colour scale to apply ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal") (default: 'linear')
+			- [colorScale] : The node colour scale to apply ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal", "reverse_ordinal") (default: 'linear')
 			- [node_color_column] : The Peak Table column to use for node colours (default: None sets to black)
-			- [sizeScale] : The node size scale to apply ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal") (default: 'reverse_linear')
+			- [sizeScale] : The node size scale to apply ("linear", "reverse_linear", "log", "reverse_log", "square", "reverse_square", "area", "reverse_area", "volume", "reverse_volume", "ordinal", "reverse_ordinal") (default: 'reverse_linear')
 			- [size_range] : The node size scale range to apply.
 Tuple of length 2.
 Minimum size to maximum size (default: (150,2000))
 			- [sizing_column] : The node sizing column to use (default: sizes all nodes to 1)
 			- [alpha] :  Node opacity value (default: 0.5)